pupil1337/UnrealImGui/README.md

 ------
 Version: 1.22

-ImGui version: 1.74
+ImGui version: 1.89.6 docking

-Supported engine version: 4.26*
+Supported engine version: 5.2.1

-\* *Plugin has been tested and if necessary updated to compile and work with this engine version.
-As long as possible I will try to maintain backward compatibility of existing features and possibly but not necessarily when adding new features.
-When it comes to bare-bone ImGui version it should be at least backward compatible with the engine version 4.15.
-For NetImgui it needs to be determined.*
+\* *May not be compatible with older versions.*

 Current work
 ------------